Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Introduction

-We use two external criteria that, to our knowledge, has only been linked by one other study \citep{hardy_measuring_2025}: (i) \textbf{\textit{Downstream Task}, which is expert human observation annotations} using real-world instructional instruments, and (ii) \textbf{\textit{Intended Impact} through value-added measures (VAMs) of long-term student achievement gains} for those same classrooms.Methodologically, we treat both as alignment targets: alignment to the \emph{downstream task} (replicating expert ratings of teaching practice) and alignment to the \emph{intended impact} (predicting which classrooms produce greater learning gains).
+To avoid these pitfalls, we use two external criteria that, to our knowledge, have only been linked by one other LLM study \citep{hardy_measuring_2025}: (i) \textbf{\textit{Downstream Task}, which is expert human observation annotations} using real-world instructional instruments, and (ii) \textbf{\textit{Intended Impact} through value-added measures (VAMs) of long-term student achievement gains} for those same classrooms.
 The latter is considered the ``gold standard'' for measuring impact on student learning.
+Methodologically, we treat both as alignment targets: alignment with the \emph{downstream task} (expert ratings of teaching practice) and alignment to the \emph{intended impact} (predicting which classrooms produce greater learning gains).
+A primary contribution at the intersection of LLMs and classrooms, it evaluates LLMs using outcome-based criteria rather than human preference alone (see sections \ref{sec:vams} and \ref{sec:rubrics}). \paragraph{High-level Trends} Across analyses in the present study, a consistent picture emerges that parallels recent results in other disciplines: models can converge on confident, mutually reinforcing judgments that are poorly tethered to the underlying target.
+In classrooms, ``knowledge'' of pedagogical concepts does not reliably translate into the ``wisdom'' to discern what is relevant to human student learning.